 Investment Highlights:

-- SDG&E and SoCalGas ($22.4B): wildfire mitigation, BESS, new transmission build, gas infrastructure
+- SDG&E and SoCalGas ($23.5B): wildfire mitigation, distribution/transmission upgrades, gas infrastructure

 Large Load Exposure: